 I usually wake up 6:30-7am, go to the gym for an hour 5 days a week Mon-Fri.
 I end up at the studio about 10-1030am.
 I check my emails, enquiries and list of things to do for the day, which I send myself, an email with the night before.
 I either start with an hour of self-education in music production or leave it till later in the day.
 I spend the start of the week finishing off client’s projects from the week before.
 Production, mixing and so on, this usually all happens Monday, Tuesday.
 I book most of my clients mid-end of week for new projects.

 I have been working a lot with many different artists.
-One I am very exciting about at the moment is Rob Johnson.
+One I am very excited about at the moment is Rob Johnson.
 He is one of the most understated and exciting artists in our country at the moment.
 I would easily say he has one of the best male pop vocals our country has seen and I am very excited to be releasing some work with him early 2018, but that’s all I can say for now!!!!
 More to come.

 My days usually range from 8-15 hours depending what needs to be done and I love to put aside a few hours to just create and utilise all the fun gear in my studio.
 The only way I improve is by creating in my own time as well!